oresttokovenko/gpt-anki/README.md

    poetry run generate-deck
    ```

-4. The Anki deck will be created in the `decks` directory.
+4. The Anki deck will be created in the `decks` directory

 5. Open the Anki app and import the deck using the app's import function